Breakfast in London, dinner in Barcelona

 -

-Eurostar is the excellent high-speed passenger train from London's St Pancras to Paris & Brussels through the Channel Tunnel.
-Most journeys from the UK to Europe now start with a trip on Eurostar.
+Eurostar is the high-speed passenger train from London's St Pancras to Paris & Brussels through the Channel Tunnel.
+Most journeys from the UK to Europe start with Eurostar.
 All 1st class fares include complimentary drinks and a meal, and all passengers have access to a bar car serving drinks and snacks.
-Remember that you need to check-in for Eurostar trains at least 30 minutes before departure (10 minutes for passengers with certain types of premium 1st class ticket, 60 minutes for Eurostars to the French Alps) to allow for an airline-style security check.
+Remember that you need to check-in for Eurostar trains at least 30 minutes before departure (10 minutes for passengers with certain types of premium 1st class ticket) to allow for an airline-style security check.
 Eurostar does not run on Christmas Day.

 -